a stranger, a drink, a proposition.

 Too young.

 “Careful,” Minjeong says dryly as the fresh drink is set in front of her.
-“Women my age are dangerous.”
+“Women my age are trouble.”

 Oblivious to Minjeong’s inner monologue, the man pulls out his card to open a tab for both of their drinks.